barrettotte/IBMi-Book/docs/core/rpgle/free.md

 # Introduction to RPGLE Free

 There might be a lot of bells and whistles specific to IBMi, but RPGLE is just another general purpose programming language.
 If you can learn Java, C or C#, you can learn RPGLE.
+If you already know C, you'll probably notice a lot of similarities.

 In my opinion, I think its easier for a newer developer to learn mainly free format with a bit of fixed format for legacy code and general understanding.
 New code should be written in fully free form if possible.